-NO. SUBJECT NOTICE OF MOTION PROPOSER SECONDER DIVISION DEBATED AND CONCLUDED REMARKS 44.
-THAT, notwithstanding the provisions of Standing Order 227(2) (Committal of Petitions), this House resolves to extend the period for consideration of the public petitions specified hereunder by the Public Petitions Committee by a further period of forty-five (45) days with effect from 8th March, 2023 - (i) Completion of House Units for Kibera Residents funded by the World Bank; (ii) Degazettement of Hola Irrigation Scheme land presented by the Hon.
+NO. SUBJECT NOTICE OF MOTION PROPOSER SECONDER DIVISION DEBATED AND CONCLUDED REMARKS (Remuneration and Benefits of State and other Public Officers) Regulations, 2022.
+44. THAT, notwithstanding the provisions of Standing Order 227(2) (Committal of Petitions), this House resolves to extend the period for consideration of the public petitions specified hereunder by the Public Petitions Committee by a further period of forty-five (45) days with effect from 8th March, 2023 - (i) Completion of House Units for Kibera Residents funded by the World Bank; (ii) Degazettement of Hola Irrigation Scheme land presented by the Hon.
 Said Hiribae, MP; and (iii) Funds spent by National Government contrary to provisions of Article 223 of the Constitution.
 08/03/2023 The Hon.
 Janet Sitienei, MP (Vice Chairperson, Public Petitions Committee) The Hon.
 Suzanne Kiamba, MP (Member, Public Petitions Committee) 08/03/2023 Adopted 45.
 THAT, this House adopts the Sixth Report of the Procedure and House Rules Committee on Amendments to the Standing Orders, laid on the Table of the House on Wednesday, 8th March, 2023 and pursuant to the provisions of Article 124(1) of the Constitution and Standing Order 265 - (i) approves the proposed amendments to the Standing Orders as contained in Annex 3 of the Report; (ii) resolves that the amendments agreed to in Committee of the Whole House and approved by the House shall take effect on Thursday, 23rd March 2023; and (iii) further resolves that Questions pending Reply before Committees as at the commencement date shall be disposed of by the respective Committees.
 08/03/2023 The Hon.
 David Ochieng, MP (Member, Procedure & House Rules Committee) The Hon.
-Kimani Ichung'wah, MP (Leader of the Majority Party) 09/03/2023 Adopted [Amendments considered and adopted at Committee stage on 9/3/2023] 46.
-THAT , aware that Article 43(1)(a) of the Constitution provides that every person has the right to the highest attainable standard of health including the right to health care services; further aware that the relationship between health and education plays a significant role in school 09/03/2023 The Hon.
-John Waithaka, MP (Kiambu Constituency) Awaiting Debate
+Kimani Ichung'wah, MP (Leader of the Majority Party) 09/03/2023 Adopted [Amendment s considered and adopted at Committee stage on 9/3/2023] 46.
+THAT , aware that Article 43(1)(a) of the Constitution provides that every person has the right to the highest attainable standard of health 09/03/2023 The Hon.
+Machua Waithaka, MP Awaiting Debate